plus3it/amigen7/Docs/README_PublicRun.md

 Once the above sequence exits successfully, an AMI may be created from the target-disk (/dev/xvdf in the example above):

 * For CentOS (or other "free" EL7 derivatives):
-    1.1.
-Snapshot the target disk using either the AWS CLI or the AWS Web Console 1.1.
-Register the EBS snapshot using either the AWS CLI or the AWS Web Console 1.1.
-Launch a test-instance from the newly-created AMI and verify that if functions as expected.
+    1. Snapshot the target disk using either the AWS CLI or the AWS Web Console
+    1. Register the EBS snapshot using either the AWS CLI or the AWS Web Console
+    1. Launch a test-instance from the newly-created AMI and verify that if functions as expected.
 * For RHEL:
     1. Shut down the build-host
+    1. Detach boot EBS
+    1. Detach build-EBS
+    1. Re-attach build-EBS to boot EBS's original location
+    1. Register an AMI from the stopped instance
+    1. Launch a test-instance from the newly-created AMI and verify that if functions as expected:
+        * Has an appropriate billingProducts meta-data tag set
+        * Has access to license-related yum repositories